LavakauT/ML-pipeline/README.md

 5. Assess the results of your model (output from the ML_classification/ML_regression scripts with additional options in scripts_PostAnalysis)

-# loop codes for multiple groups in your dataset
-We have developed a short bash script to run all the groups in your dataset once the folders and files are arranged correctly.
-This script automates the steps from preprocessing to feature selection, which typically consume a significant amount of time to complete in a basic Machine Learning pipeline ([preprocess.sh](https://github.com/LavakauT/ML-pipeline/blob/main/preprocess.sh)).

-We have also developed short bash scripts to run training in all groups of Machine Learning data frames.
-It's important to note that training Random Forest models may take significantly longer to finish than other algorithms.([SVM.sh](https://github.com/LavakauT/ML-pipeline/blob/main/SVM.sh), [RF.sh](https://github.com/LavakauT/ML-pipeline/blob/main/RF.sh), [LogReg.sh](https://github.com/LavakauT/ML-pipeline/blob/main/LogReg.sh)).

 # Post ML
 ## Extract Machine learning results
 Please follow [summary_ml_results.R](https://github.com/LavakauT/ML-pipeline/blob/main/summary_ml_results.R) to extract F1/AUC_ROC results in each groups and algorithms.
 Then, you can chose a best algorithm to extract the K-mers.